 - On 7 November 2013, seeking justice in court against those who had conspired to be falsely implicated in this false case.

 - After this, a three-judge bench headed by Chief Justice DK Jain also asked the Kerala government to pay a compensation of ₹50 lakhs to the Narayanan for this battle fought for his mental cruelty and his honor for years.

 - Sri Narayanan had fought a legal battle for many years in various legal forums for his honor and justice, for which the Kerala government decided to give him ₹1.3 crores as compensation.

 - In October 2018, film actor R Madhavan announced the making of a biographical film Rocketry: The Nambi Effect on Sri Narayanan.

-This is the full details on ISRO Scientist Nambi Narayanan Biography, Wiki, Age, Height, Father, Family, Wife, Son, Spy, Arrest, Book, Autobiography & More.
-Share this post with your friends and keep visiting us on celebwale.com for famous personalities and trending people’s biography with updated details.
-If you have any thoughts, experiences, or suggestions regarding this post or our website. you can feel free to share your thought with us.
+This is the full details on ISRO Scientist Nambi Narayanan Biography, Age, Height, Father, Family, Wife, Son, Net Worth & More.
+Please share this post with your friends and keep visiting us on celebwale.com for famous personalities and trending people’s biographies with updated details.
+If you have any thoughts, experiences, or suggestions regarding this post or our website.
+You can feel free to share your thoughts with us.